mlsecproject/combine/CONTRIBUTING.md

 ### ...but check for existing issues first!

 Please take a moment to check that an issue doesn't already exist documenting your bug report or improvement proposal.
 If it does, it never hurts to add a quick ":+1:" or "I have this problem too".
 This will help prioritize the most common problems and requests.

+### Branches

+We follow a simplified version of the popular [git flow](http://nvie.com/posts/a-successful-git-branching-model/).

+* `master` MUST always be production-deployable. `dev` may not be ready for production but should pass all existing tests.
+(At the time of this writing, a test suite is under development.)
+* The only branches that will be merged directly into master are `dev` (for a release) or hotfixes for significant bugs that need immediate attention.
+Hotfixes will merge into `master` and `dev`
+* All other development forks off from the `dev` branch and merges back into it.

 ### Conventions